Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 Is smoking allowed?

-Smoking is not allowed in or around buildings, including the outdoor chapel, on the trails, and at the Trinity Root sculpture.
-If you need to smoke, there is a designated area near the parking lot.
+Smoking is not allowed in or around buildings, including the outdoor chapel and hiking trails.
+There is a designated smoking area near the parking lot.

 Is alcohol served at the Trinity Retreat Center?